ppy/osu-wiki/wiki/Client/Interface/Multiplayer/en.md

 ::: alert-notice
 **Notice**
-An active [osu!supporter](/wiki/osu!supporter) tag is required to enter the lobby while using the `Cutting Edge` build.
+An active [osu!supporter](/wiki/osu!supporter) tag is required to enter the lobby while using the `Cutting Edge (Experimental)` build.
 :::

 ![](img/multi-lobby.jpg "Example of a typical day in the main multiplayer lobby")